mellemahp/python_app_template/README.md

 Dockerfiles for both are provided that allow a user to run an auto-updating development server

 ## Introduction
-The idea for how to build this comes primarily from the following two sources (thanks!):
+The idea for how to build this comes primarily from the following few sources (thanks!):
 - https://www.robnagler.com/2015/08/24/Dispatch-Do-not-Decorate.html
 - https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
 - https://github.com/mattupstate/overholt